 - In addition to reading labels and deciphering ingredients (food-labeling laws in the U.S. are awful), those with celiac disease also have to be careful about cross-contamination, both in restaurants and at home.

 - At first, I underestimated the social and emotional aspects of celiac disease.
 Much like TS, it can be isolating.
 I can’t partake in the office pizza parties.
 I can’t grab a quick bite just anywhere when I’m out and about.
 I have to scrutinize everything I eat.
 On the other hand, celiac disease is easy to manage, once you learn about and get used to a gluten-free diet.

 Celiac disease is only one of the medical conditions that can be related to TS.
 Early diagnosis and treatment are critical to managing this condition, especially for those with another chronic condition like TS.

-Written by Susan Herman, Turner Syndrome Foundation (TSF) volunteer blog writer and lead editor.
+Written by Susan Herman, Turner Syndrome Foundation (TSF) Blog Coordinator.